The TTF Chapters Initiative

 We will continue to finesse our thinking through encouraging feedback and absorbing it into our blueprint planning, with a view to getting the first cluster of Chapters up and running on a trial, pilot and provisional basis.

-If all goes well, we can thereafter share best practice and launch other Chapters.
+If all goes well, we can thereafter share best practice, redefine the operating model and launch other Chapters.

-Please share your thoughts and ideas to email@example.com
+Please share your feedback, thoughts and ideas to email@example.com

 The Great Divide